 Toulouse is charming, easy to walk around, aesthetically beautiful, and without doubt the liveliest and most laid-back city in south west France.
-According to Campus France Toulouse is the number 1 preferred destination for French and international students wanting to study in France.
+According to Campus France Toulouse is the most popular destination for French and international students wanting to study in France.
 La Ville Rose, so called because the city is built out of red brick and glows beautifully when the sun sets, is a young, friendly, warm, dynamic, yet laid back city of almost 500,000 inhabitants and is just an hour or two by car or train to some of the best scenery France has to offer.
-The fastest growing city in France, it looks across the Pyrenees to Spain for its inspiration, turning its back on polished Paris and bourgeois Bordeaux, looking more towards the Pyrenees, Madrid or Barcelona for inspiration.
+The fastest growing city in France, yet untouched by mass tourism, it looks across the Pyrenees to Spain for its inspiration, turning its back on “polished Paris” and “bourgeois Bordeaux”.
 If you love France but prefer a less uptight attitude, this could be the place for you!
-And if you are under 25, there is no question about it!
+And if you are under 30, there is no question about it!
 Have a look at this Toulouse guide.

-In some of the more boisterous restaurants, you can find yourself sharing trestle tables with students (there are over 100,000 of them in Toulouse) and aerospace engineers!
-Young and old play petanque outside the TEFL Toulouse Training Centre as the sun sets, and summer days see hundreds picnicking on the banks of the Garonne river, as in the photo below, or pottering around on barges on the Canal du Midi.
-The weather is very hot in summer (up to 35 degrees celcius) very cold in winter (down to 0 degrees) but nearly always dry and sunny.
+In many local restaurants, business folk elbow in alonside students (there are over 100,000 of them in Toulouse) and aerospace engineers!
+Young and old play petanque outside the TEFL Toulouse Training Centre as the sun sets, and summer days see hundreds picnicking on the banks of the Garonne river or pottering around on barges on the Canal du Midi.
+The weather is very hot in summer (up to 35 degrees celsius) very cold in winter (down to 0 degrees) but nearly always dry and sunny.
 Friday evenings in winter see an exodus from the city on trains, heading south for a cosy weekend in the Pyrenees, about 70 miles away.
-Join them!

 Unlike Mediterranean cities (Nice, Montpellier, Cannes, Monaco…) Toulouse is not a tourist destination or a holiday destination for Parisians, and small enough to walk fully across the centre in 30 minutes.
 Everyone seems to love English speakers here, you’ll get talked to a lot at bus stops!
 Its size is enough to inject culture and nightlife to the city.
 There is always something unexpected going on in the main square – the place Capitole.
 Live music, particularly jazz, theatre and cinema abound, every day and night of the week, and there are plenty of activities for children.
 Walk everywhere, or rent a bike!